CT's Historic Gardens Day 2025

 Florence Griswold Museum

-At the Florence Griswold Museum (96 Lyme Street, Old Lyme, CT 06371), members of the Museum’s dedicated Garden Gang of volunteers will be on-site to answer questions and give impromptu garden tours on this special day.
+At the Florence Griswold Museum (96 Lyme Street, Old Lyme, CT 06371), drop in 11am- 4pm at the Hartman Education Center to enjoy several hands-on craft projects.
+Plein-air painting is available, weather permitting.
+From 12-4 pm, members of the dedicated Garden Gang will be on hand to answer questions and give impromptu garden tours.
+At 2 pm, enjoy a Celebration of JUNETEENTH with Jazz and Poetry.

 Glebe House Museum & The Gertrude Jekyll Garden